All Roads (Eventually) Lead to Oberlin

-Of course, behind all the great things I saw and did at All Roads was the most important asset Oberlin has: its students.
-During my visit to Joey students seemed reluctant to engage with prospective students, but at Oberlin everyone I met was friendly, and more importantly, able to give directions to a prospie who at times found himself very lost on campus.
+Of course, all the great things I saw and did at All Roads were a result of the most important asset Oberlin has: its students.
+During my visit to Joey students seemed reluctant to engage with prospective students, but at Oberlin everyone I met was friendly, and more importantly able to give directions to a prospie who at times found himself very lost on campus.
 During panels, students didn’t talk about Oberlin’s acceptance rate or ranking.
-Instead, they talked about the things they loved that make Oberlin Oberlin: its historic commitment to social justice, unique Winter Term Program, and experimental college, and of course its conservatory.
-When student life came up, students didn’t talk about parties (don’t get me wrong, we love to party as much as the next college, we just love to do a lot of other things, too) as much as about all the extracurriculars they participated in, from Taiko drumming to a cappella to rock bands to journalism and radio to sports.
+Instead, they talked about the things they loved that make Oberlin, well, Oberlin: its historic commitment to social justice, unique Winter Term Programs, Experimental College courses, and, of course, its Conservatory.
+When student life came up, students didn’t talk about parties (don’t get me wrong, we love to party as much as the next college, we just love to do a lot of other things, too) as much as about all the extracurriculars they participated in, from Taiko drumming to a cappella to rock bands to journalism to radio to sports.

 At Oberlin, the idea of being part of such a vibrant campus community excited me.
 I bonded with other prospies without meaning to; walking to the dining hall with two then-strangers named Jane and Will turned into a spirited conversation about Plato and Socrates, and a year later Jane and Will are still my friends and classmates.